Born this way? Researchers explore the science of gender identity

 Two decades of brain research have provided hints of a biological origin to being transgender, but no irrefutable conclusions.

-Now scientists in the consortium have embarked on what they call the largest-ever study of its kind, searching for a genetic component to explain why people assigned one gender at birth so persistently identify as the other, often from very early childhood (reut.rs/2w3Ozg9).
+Now scientists in the consortium have embarked on what they call the largest-ever study of its kind, searching for a genetic component to explain why people assigned one gender at birth so persistently identify as the other, often from very early childhood.

 Researchers have extracted DNA from the blood samples of 10,000 people, 3,000 of them transgender and the rest non-transgender, or cisgender.
 The project is awaiting grant funding to begin the next phase: testing about 3 million markers, or variations, across the genome for all of the samples.